MailTape/MailTape-v1/_posts/2021-11-21-Lael-Neale.md

 # MailTape's selection

-## Lael Neale - xx
+## Lael Neale - White Wings
 ImaCrea: **"**Picking a single track from Lael Neale's album *Acquainted with Night* wasn't an easy task.
 They all are so soft and delicate while building a unique landscape in their very own way.
 I like how this track invites us to let it go and be fully present.
 "What will I do?
-What will I be?.... pam pala bam.."
+What will I be?.... pam pala bam ahanah.."
 Why asking when you're here and now?**"**

-## xx
+## Akiko Yano - I Sing
-ImaCrea: **"**xx**"**
+ImaCrea: **"**I keep digging in the beginnings of pop music from Japan.
+Last time it was with Yellow Magic Orchestra.
+Let met introduce now Akiko Yano.
+1981, Japan.
+40 years and this track still bang.
+Filled with such a positive and optimistic energy.
+If you like the energy in this one, don't hesitate a second and go listen to the Tadaima, the album where it's coming from.
+Sunshine!**"**

-## xx
+## Nala Sinephro - Space 5
 ImaCrea: **"**xx**"**

 ## xx